Njisanes9/CapaCiti---Python/README.md

 # Dictionaries
 Like, lists,tuples and sets, dictionaries are data structures for storing a series of values.
 To define a dictionary we use curly brackets, but the difference between defining a set and a dictionary is that a dictionary has a key and a value.
 A key a value are separated by  the a colon(:), a key will be on the left side and a value will be on the right.

+# List Comprehensions

+A list comprehension is an easy way to iterate through a list using a for loop, while also returning a copy of th list you iterating over.
+It also enables you to filter or apply functions to every item in a list.

+# Dictionaries and Comprehension

+Comprehension in dictionaries is used the same way it is used in lists, the minor difference is that in dictionaries you specify a key and a value.

+# Control Flow

+Control flow is a way of making decisions in programming.
+This can be done by testing using an if stament, if the if the condition is true then the code inside the if statement can be executed but a different decision is made if the condition is false in the if statement, this can be achieved by using an else statement below the if stament.